 Take breaks and review your work with fresh eyes to catch any inconsistencies.

-Check out the video above to see these techniques in action.
-Try them out and let us know how your animal illustrations turn out in the comments!
+Check out the video to see these techniques in action.
+Try them out and let us know how your animal illustrations turn out!

 Texture spattering is an easy and effective way to add depth and dimension to your artwork.
 Whether you’re working on a painting, a mixed-media piece, or a craft project, this technique helps create unique patterns and visual interest.
 In this tutorial, we’ll walk you through the simple steps to achieve the perfect spatter effect.